CMU-CREATE-Lab/breathecam_v4/Code/pi_cam/README.md

 actually running "virtual" or not.
 Possibly resource usage by the VNC session could affect operation.

-Camera setup:
+### Camera setup:

 In the field you can check that the camera is working, and the camera aiming, using the e-cam status page.
 You can also use the "webconsole", point your browser to to:
     http://<pihost>:8000
 This is easier with a laptop with zerotier where you can connect to eg. clairton3.local.
 Webconsole has full resolution view with or without a zoom for focusing.
-The update rate is pretty low, <1 FPS, but still faster than the usual upload rates of 3 sec or slower.
+The update rate is pretty low, less than 1 FPS, but still faster than the usual upload rates of 3 sec or slower.

 The lenses should be pre-focused on a distant subject before taking the camera out for installation.
 I do this by connecting using VNC and then using the libcamera-still preview.
 On VNC it is pretty much necessary to use the --qt-preview option to libcamera-still, which changes to a smaller window with different update method.
 The default preview sometimes kind of works on VNC, but bogs down badly.